vanillamilkk/cbtpwn/README.md

 ## Installation

-CBTPWN requires bash to run (Exist in almost any Linux distribution)
+CBTPWN requires bash and curl to run (Exist in almost any Linux distribution)

 Clone the repo, and it's just work!